Adafede/adafede.github.io/_pages/cv.md

 *Adriano Rutz* is a pharmacist.
 After working in the analytical research laboratory and R&D department of Tradall SA (Bacardi Group), he obtained his PhD in phytochemistry at the University of Geneva.
+An advocate of open science and [open data](https://akademien-schweiz.ch/en/current/news/adriano-rutz-gewinnt-ersten-schweizer-ord-preis), he is the proud author of the [LOTUS initiative](https://doi.org/10.7554/eLife.70780), a new way of sharing knowledge in natural products research.
-He is currently developing computational tools and strategies based on mass spectrometry to better understand the chemistry of Life.
+He is currently developing open computational tools and mass spectrometry-based strategies to better understand the chemistry of living organisms.

 Experience
 ======